 Many of the cinema superstars we love today struggled to get where they are and had to push through some pretty hard times.
 What did they do?
 They got jobs.
-They didn’t get dream jobs or even jobs they liked, but they did the work and got the paychecks so they could pay the rent.
+They didn’t get dream jobs or even jobs they liked, but they did the work and got the paychecks to the rent.

 Now, thanks to a career change, those jobs make for fun little tidbits to talk about.
 Check out how these six folks went from doing random jobs to becoming Oscar hopefuls.

-Before Joel’s career change broke him into the realm of acting, he sought out a job so he could make money.
+Yet, before Joel’s career change broke him into the realm of acting, he sought out a job so he could make money.
 What did he do?
-He worked at a French patisserie (basically a French bakery).
+He worked at a French patisserie (or bakery).
 He told the Wall Street Journal that he’d “crack 1,000 eggs in the morning.”
 He spent the rest of his day at the patisserie filling cream puffs.

 He told Jimmy Kimmel, “I’m going to be the barista that woos them all and wins them all, or they realize after a period of months that in fact, the skinny guy is the guy to go with.”

-Just when you thought you couldn’t like Denzel any more than you do.
+Just when you thought you couldn’t like Denzel any more than you already do.

-If you’ve ever been there on a weekend afternoon, you can get understand why trying to communicate with aliens may not be that different that communicating with some of those tables.
+If you’ve ever been there on a weekend afternoon, you can get understand why trying to communicate with aliens may not be that different than communicating with some of those tables.

-You’ve seen her in many movies.
 You may recognize her or you may not.
-This year, she’s received much acclaim for her performance in 20th Century Women.
-She plays an aging mother who is helping (or not) her kids and herself figure out life and love.
+But last year, Annette received much acclaim for her performance in “20th Century Women.”
+She played an aging mother who is “helping” her kids and herself figure out life and love.